Growing up in Oklahoma, I’ve taken road trips from Oklahoma City going in every direction you can think of.

 Of course, there’s way more to San Antonio than sports and the Riverwalk.
 Spend time at the Alamo, but take time to visit the other four San Antonio Missions as well.
 Together they comprise a UNESCO World Heritage Site.

-While you can easily do a road trip where you drive more than eight hours, I’ve decided this is going to be the longest trips I cover for this post.
+While you can easily do a road trip where you drive more than eight hours, I’ve decided this is going to be the longest trip I cover for this post.

 Eight hours is short enough that you can do the road trip solo if you want, provided you give yourself time for breaks.